 Just a 40-minute drive from Danang airport, enjoy the best of both worlds, by exploring the ancient town, staying in a cute boutique hotel, or a budget-friendly guesthouse and chilling at An Bang beach (with a coconut in hand!).

 Be sure to try a cooking class, get some shoes made or clothes tailored, and most definitely eat as much food as you can!
-I highly recommend the banh mi from Banh Mi Phuong, it’ll change your view on the humble sandwich forever.
-I promise.
+The banh mi from Banh Mi Phuong is the best we’ve ever had.

 Fly To: Danang International Airport

-With quick and direct flights (that are great value for money!), Okinawa is perfect for a short break that’s provides more than just a beach getaway.
+With quick and direct flights (that are generally great value for money), Okinawa is perfect for a short break that provides more than just a beach getaway.
 Sure, its white sand beaches and shimmering ocean are more than tempting, but Okinawa also offers up incredible cultural experiences that ensure you get the most from your long weekend!

-Navigate the Miyara River by starlight, trek to the top of Pinaisara Waterfall, Snorkel off the Coast of Barasu Island, or check out beautiful views of the Pacific from the Unesco heritage site of Nakagusuku Castle.
+Navigate the Miyara River by starlight, trek to the top of Pinaisara Waterfall, snorkel off the coast of Barasu Island, or check out beautiful views of the Pacific from the Unesco world heritage site of Nakagusuku Castle.
 You’ll feel like you’re worlds away from the busy streets of Hong Kong.

 Fly To: New Ishigaki Airport

 Best For: Beach lovers who enjoy adventure